MarioP03/Quiz_2024ProgII_Assignment2/README.md

 ### Instructions on how to play:
 - activate your virtual environment (".\.venv\Scripts\activate")
 -  type "py manage.py runserver" in terminal to run the server
+- run sqlite_database, so the database gets filled with the additional required tables
 - start quiz.py manually or in the terminal to start the application
 - the rest of the instructions is on the Instruction Page, marked by the "?" sign at the top left corner